hochgi/sbt-cassandra/README.md

 ```scala
 cassandraCqlInit := "/path/to/cassandra-cql/commands/file"
 ```

-to change cassandra rpc port, use:
+to change cassandra rpc port (note: even if you change the port on the configuration, this is the port number that will be used), use:
 ```scala
 cassandraPort := "PORT_NUMBER"
 ```

 ##### IMPORTANT NOTES #####
 * don't use both CQL & CLI. choose only one...